FaiOnayq/minhaj/README.md

 ---

 ## Core Agents

-### 1️- Interpreter Agent
+### 1️- Interpreter

 **Purpose:**
-Transforms user inputs into a structured (JASON) curriculum plan.
+Transforms user inputs into a structured (JSON) curriculum plan.

 **Inputs:**
 - Target topic
 - Learner level
 - Course duration
+- learning goals
 - Constraints & preferences
+- link
+-
 These inputs are validated on the frontend and converted into a **JSON payload**.